-It is also the month that the city’s festivals and events kick-off.
-The first being, Frühlingsfest (or spring festival), the little sister to the city’s world-famous Oktoberfest in the fall.
+It is also the month that the city’s festivals and events kick off.
+The first is Frühlingsfest (or spring festival), the little sister to the city’s world-famous Oktoberfest in the fall.
 It offers carnival rides, entertainment, vintage markets, and of course, the delicious food and beer the city is known for.

 In April, everyone wants to be outdoors and this city offers so many amazing things to do.
 First, head to the Englischer Garten (English Garden), the city’s largest park.

 In April, the city becomes a sea of flowers.
-Thousands of daffodils, tulips, and hyacinths are now in bloom and can be found all over the city in Munich in April.
+Thousands of daffodils, tulips, and hyacinths are now in bloom and can be found all over the city of Munich in April.

 Take a stroll through the castle grounds of Nymphenburg and Hofgarten or any of the public squares to see the kaleidoscope of colors these spring blooms offer.